ActivityWatch/aw-server/README.md

-actwa-server
+aw-server
 ============

-Server for storage of all your QS data.
+ActivityWatch Server, for secure storage and retrieval of all your QS data. (security is in progress)

 ## Install

 Install dependencies:

-    sudo pip3 install -r requirements.txt
+    sudo python3 setup.py install

-Run module:
+Run aw-server:

-    python3 .
+    aw-server

 ## Examples